kunalparmar/kit-deploymentizer/README.md

 This section describe the files used by the `deploymentizer` to render the cluster manifest files.
 These files are expected to exist in the `LOAD` directory passed in at startup.

-##### kit.yaml
+##### configuration default name: kit.yaml

 This is a small (optional) configuration file.
-If found, or specified from command line, it can be used to set the paths for the various files.
+Deploymentizer looks by default in the root of the `--loadPath` for a `kit.yaml` file.
+You can specify any file by passing in the --conf flag at startup.
+This can be used to set the paths for the various files and configure the plugin used for loading env configuration.
+You can override the `load.path` and `output.path` from command line flags at run time.

 Default `kit.yaml` looks like:
 ```
 version: '2'